1. Meal plan

 - Lightweight skillet.
 Make eggs, pancakes, grilled cheese sandwiches, plus it’s easier than cast iron to cart around.

 - Mixing bowl, which you can also use for serving salad.

 - Roasting forks for marshmallows (an upgrade on the trusty stick).

 - Scissors for opening packaging.

 - Unbreakable stemless wine glasses.
-A wine glass at a campsite feels delightfully fancy, but glass itself is an unnecessary safety hazard (I learned the hard way).
+A wine glass at a campsite feels delightfully fancy, but glass itself is an unnecessary safety hazard.
 So opt for plastic and other unbreakable materials; stemless versions are less likely to tip over.

 - Pack oil, vinegar and other sauces or condiments in handy squeeze bottles.